apmuthu/nubuilder4/README.md

 /* Select mysql if your server does not have mysqli */
 $cfg['Servers'][$i]['extension'] = 'mysqli';
 ```

+### PHPMailer version

+* By default NuBuilder v4 uses PHPMailer 6.0.2 released on 2017-11-02 and the current version in it's branch is 6.2.0 used in NuBuilder v4.5
+* To support older versions of PHP 5 to 7, it is advisable to use [PHPMailer v5.2.28](https://github.com/PHPMailer/PHPMailer/archive/v5.2.28.tar.gz) released on 2020-03-19

 ### Language translation stats

 ```sql